sourcegraph/scip/README.md

 - [scip-dart](https://github.com/Workiva/scip-dart): Dart
 - [scip-php](https://github.com/davidrjenni/scip-php): PHP

-For more details about indexers, including LSIF-based indexers, see the [Sourcegraph documentation](https://docs.sourcegraph.com/code_navigation/references/indexers).
+For more details about indexers, see the [Sourcegraph documentation](https://docs.sourcegraph.com/code_navigation/references/indexers).

 Other tools which use SCIP include the [Sourcegraph CLI](https://github.com/sourcegraph/src-cli),